lockdown-systems/cyd/README.md

 ### Windows

+Do this process in a Windows VM in both x64 with VirtualBox and arm64 [with UTM](https://docs.getutm.app/guides/windows/).

 To set up Windows:

 - **Make sure the Windows user does not have spaces in the filename (e.g., "user", not "Micah Lee")!**